Skincare 101: Acne and Probiotics

 Tea tree oil

 This essential oil is often considered by people with a range of skin conditions.
-Whilst is it beneficial to some, for others it can cause irritation such as redness, scaly skin, burning or stinging.
-For a few, it can cause a more serious allergic reaction - contact dermatitis.
+Whilst it may be beneficial to some, for others it can cause irritation such as redness, scaly skin, burning or stinging.

 AMPERNA® Avoid Tea Tree Oil